Momentum-Team-17/momentum-team-17.github.io/_posts/2022-01-17-welcome-phase-1.md

 ## 💻 Today's Project: GitHub tutorial

+### UPDATE: do the steps in this order ➡️

+1, 6, 5, 2, 3 (the first line is the action), 4, 7

 [link](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)

 - NOTE: In the industry, `main` has replaced `master` as the convention for referring to the primary branch.
 Instructions in your setup set your default branch to `main`.
 When referring to this and any other Git-related documentation, replace `master` with `main`.